 Note than an em-dash is distinct from a hyphen.
 It is a dash the length of three character spaces.
 Use a true em dash, not hyphens (- or --).

 Use em-dashes sparingly.
 They can be useful for making parenthetical asides and for setting off complicated information.
 They become distracting when used excessively.
 Never use em-dashes in place of a comma.
-Wrong: As it happens—there actually is an answer.
+Incorrect: As it happens — there actually is an answer.

 Ellipses, in brackets, can also be used to show that you're omitting words in a quote.